What about pricing and availability in my area?

 How big is the Windstrument?

-The standard size is 4ft., approximately 13lbs per turbine.
+We have 3 sizes, 2, 4 and 6ft diameter.
+The standard is 4ft., at approximately 13lbs per turbine.
 We have development plans for a small utility, approximately 2ft model for everything from outdoor lighting, battery charging and even learning systems (toys) for kids.

 We are also working on some rather massive turbines, using the same principles but of slightly different materials.
 We are very excited about those.